-Although there is no complete dental epidemiologic map of the countries of the Region, there is evidence of the magnitude of the problem of dental diseases, especially dental caries.
+Although there is no complete dental epidemiological map of the countries of the Region, the evidence to hand gives a fairly clear picture of the magnitude of the problem of dental diseases, in particular of dental caries.

-A study made in one country showed that 98 per cent of school-age children in the capital city, and 91.4 per cent of those in the adjacent rural areas, had caries; 25 per cent had orthodontic problems; and 24 per cent had incipient periodontic problems.
-Only 40 per cent of the population had access to dental services.
-Of the 410 dentists in that country, 76 per cent are in the capital city.
+A study made in one country showed that 98% of the children of school age in the capital city, and 91.4% of those in the adjacent rural areas, had caries; 25% had orthodontic problems; and 24% had incipient periodontic problems.
+Only 40% of the population had access to dental services.
+Of the 410 dentists in that country, 76% are in the capital city.

 The dental survey conducted by the Institute of Nutrition of Central America and Panama (INCAP) showed a generally high incidence of caries in rural areas, with half the teeth affected by caries between 15 and 19 years of age, and two thirds of them lost by 40 years of age.
-In women between 15 and 29 years of age, the incidence of caries was higher among those who were pregnant.
+In women between 15 and 29 years of age, the incidence of caries was righer among those who were pregnant.

-Only two countries of Latin America supply fluoridated drinking water to more than 30 per cent of their population; two others do so for between 15 and 30 per cent.
-In the remaining countries coverage is provided to less than 13 per cent of the population.
+Only two countries supply fluoridated drinking water to more than 30% of their total population; two others do so for between 15 and 30%.
+In the remaining countries of Latin America the coverage provided is less than 13%.